kidod-5/COMP333-Synthesizer-Plug-In/README.md

 ## User Instructions

-Currently we are in the earliest stages of development and so there is currently no version open to the public.
-As we develop further we will provide the instructions on how to access the website and use the available tools
+We have a very basic version of the plugin available to the public.
+To install, simply download the .pkg file, and follow the onscreen instructions.
+This plugin is available only for Mac DAWs.

 ## Developer Instructions